 (e) Signage shall be of a high design standard and shall be integrated into the building design (e.g. recessed into the façade, fascia or awning) and shall not adversely impact visual amenity or conflict with architectural features.
-Signage should be on a backing board and/or be three dimensional.
-Signage consisting of painted lettering/logos only shall not be permited.
+Signage should be on a backing board and or be three dimensional.
+Signage consisting of painted lettering/logos only on the building face is not permited